 Mining activities have an impact on water quality and quantity.
-Acid mine drainage (AMD) is one of the most serious and potentially enduring environmental problems for the mining industry.
+Acid mine drainage (AMD) and/or acid rock drainage (ARD) is one of the most serious and potentially enduring environmental problems for the mining industry.
 Mining, in its nature, has a major water quality issue as it adversely impacts the environment and water resources.
 AMD causes a reduction in water resource pH, which increases the availability of dissolved metals for uptake by organisms and fish.